StyXman/ayrton/README.md

     [...]
     [pid   404] execve("/bin/echo", ["/bin/echo", "Hello, World!"], [/* 40 vars */]) = 0

-With `sh` you could `from sh impor echo` and it will create a callable that will transparently run `/bin/echo` for you; `ayrton` takes a setp further and creates the callable on the fly, so you don't have to predeclare it.
+With `sh` you could `from sh import echo` and it will create a callable that will transparently run `/bin/echo` for you; `ayrton` takes a step further and creates the callable on the fly, so you don't have to predeclare it.
 Another difference is that under `sh`, `echo`'s output gets captured by default, which means that you don't see it unless you later print it. `ayrton` tries to be more shell-like,